 I really believe this is the best keto blueberry bread recipe ever.
-In fact, the combo of lemon juice, fresh blueberry, pinch of ginger and toasted sliced almonds works like magic.
+In fact, the combo of lemon juice, fresh blueberry, a pinch of ginger, and toasted sliced almonds works like magic.

-Eggs – make sure you use large eggs at room temperature
+Eggs – make sure you use large eggs at room temperature.

-Blueberries – fresh or frozen
+Blueberries – fresh or frozen.

 Can I use frozen blueberries in my lemon blueberry bread recipe?

 Sure, you can use frozen blueberries or fresh blueberries.
-Both options works perfectly however frozen blueberries may add some more liquid to the batter.
+Both options work perfectly.
+However, frozen blueberries may add some more liquid to the batter.

 A lemon blueberry bread recipe

-I hope you enjoy this easy blueberry pound cake recipe, if so save it on Pinterest for later and join me on Instagram to share a picture of your creation with me.
+I hope you enjoy this easy blueberry pound cake recipe.
+If so, save it on Pinterest for later and join me on Instagram to share a picture of your creation with me.
 I love to see what you make in your kitchen.

 New to Keto?Join my Keto Quick Start Guide now to get all the best keto tips for beginners, straight to your inbox!